tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - One way to deal with procrastination and business is to identify just ONE must-do task per day.

 ## don't be a dog
-- what if mindset, anything you do, anything you change, consider the possible results of that in 1 day, one week, one month, or one year.
+- what if mindset, anything you do, anything you change, consider the possible results of that in one day, one week, one month, or one year.
 Always be thinking ahead and have a plan for success.

 ## investors
 - obsession with not losing money.
 Before entering any business opportunity or investment, ask yourself what the downside is and how you can be protected against it.
 - Obsessed with asymmetrical risk and reward.
 This essentially means that they are focused on minimum risk with maximum results.
 - Asset allocation and margin of safety to diversify your portfolio in case you make wrong decisions.
 - Passionate about giving and being generous.
-They weren't tight or overly frugal.
+It weren't tight or overly frugal.

 ## work hard
 - the error rate of 10-20%, times when I would have made a different decision in a given situation if it means you can move fast.
-Consider timing is entirely necessary or if it's something you're inflicting upon yourself as a stalling tactic.
+- Consider timing is entirely necessary or if it's something you're inflicting upon yourself as a stalling tactic.

 ## startups and making money
 - if you have set well-thought-out and intelligent rules, then FOLLOW THE RULES NO MATTER WHAT.
 You set the rules with intentions, don't break them when something tempting comes up.